Shark: Respiration

 Like other fish, sharks extract oxygen from seawater as it passes over their gills.
 Unlike other fish, shark gill slits are not covered, but lie in a row behind the head.
 A modified slit called a spiracle lies just behind the eye, which assists the shark with taking in water during respiration and plays a major role in bottom–dwelling sharks.
 Spiracles are reduced or missing in active pelagic sharks.
 While the shark is moving, water passes through the mouth and over the gills in a process known as "ram ventilation".
 While at rest, most sharks pump water over their gills to ensure a constant supply of oxygenated water.
 A small number of species have lost the ability to pump water through their gills and must swim without rest.
 These species are obligate ram ventilators and would presumably asphyxiate if unable to move.
 Obligate ram ventilation is also true of some pelagic bony fish species.

-The respiration and circulation process begins when deoxygenated blood travels to the shark's two-chambered heart.
-Here the shark pumps blood to its gills via the ventral aorta artery where it branches into afferent brachial arteries.
-Reoxygenation takes place in the gills and the reoxygenated blood flows into the efferent brachial arteries, which come together to form the dorsal aorta.
+The respiratory and circulatory process begins when deoxygenated venous blood travels to the shark's two-chambered heart.
+Here, the shark pumps blood to its gills via the ventral aorta where it branches into afferent branchial arteries.
+Gas exchange takes place in the gills and the reoxygenated blood flows into the efferent branchial arteries, which come together to form the dorsal aorta.
 The blood flows from the dorsal aorta throughout the body.
 The deoxygenated blood from the body then flows through the posterior cardinal veins and enters the posterior cardinal sinuses.
-From there blood enters the heart ventricle and the cycle repeats.
+From there venous blood re-enters the heart ventricle and the cycle repeats.

 Thermoregulation

 Most sharks are "cold-blooded" or, more precisely, poikilothermic, meaning that their internal body temperature matches that of their ambient environment.
 Members of the family Lamnidae (such as the shortfin mako shark and the great white shark) are homeothermic and maintain a higher body temperature than the surrounding water.
 In these sharks, a strip of aerobic red muscle located near the center of the body generates the heat, which the body retains via a countercurrent exchange mechanism by a system of blood vessels called the rete mirabile ("miraculous net").
 The common thresher and bigeye thresher sharks have a similar mechanism for maintaining an elevated body temperature.

+Larger species, like the whale shark, are able to conserve their body heat through sheer size when they dive to colder depths.
+The scalloped hammerhead closes its mouth and gills when diving to depths of around 800 metres, holding its breath until it reaches warmer waters again.